radish-es/casebook-property/content/problems/membertou.md

 (c) transfers in accordance with the Membertou Family Homes Law, 2016. reserve law.

----

-The materials we study will help you to address the following questions in the context of housing and business development on the Membertou First Nation's reserve lands under its *Land Code*:
+## Questions

-1. How are the barriers described by Senator Christmas shaped by the legal structure of property rights and lands governance defined under the *Indian Act* and by the Supreme Court of Canada in *Guerin*, below?
+1. **How are the problems described by Senator Christmas shaped by Anglo-Canadian legal structures of property and lands governance defined under the *Indian Act* and by court decisions interpreting this legislation?**

-2. How does the Membertou *Land Code* under the *FNLMA* change the structure of property rights and lands governance on Membertou's reserve lands?
+2. **How does the Membertou *Land Code* under the *FNLMA* change the structure of property and lands governance on Membertou's reserve lands?
 What does it not change?
-What are the potential consequences (benefits or challenges) of this move for community housing and business development?

-3. What possibilities, if any, does adopting a land code under the *FNLMA* open up for the development and application of Mi'kmaw laws related to housing?
-What questions would you ask to understand more about this issue?
+Why do you think some Nations have opted into the *FNLMA* regime while others have declined to do so?**